-- 2 semesters of Hebrew language (or equivalent exemption) (6 credits) - JVCW 1001 Jewish Engagements (or approved equivalent) (2 credits)
+- 2 semesters of Hebrew language (or equivalent exemption) (6 credits) At least one course from JUD 2610, 2620, 2630, or 2640 (or approved equivalent) (2 credits)

-For more information on Jewish Studies requirements, see pages 14-15.
+For more information on Jewish Studies requirements, see pages 22-23.

 Course Sequence

 The AS in Management is a cohort-based program, which means that all AS students enroll in the same courses each semester - with the exception of Jewish Studies.